XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 The amount of historical data that a `rippled` server keeps online is a major contributor to required storage space.
 At the time of writing (2018-10-29), a `rippled` server stores about 12GB of data per day and requires 8.4TB to store the full history of the XRP Ledger.
 You can expect this amount to grow as transaction volume increases across the XRP Ledger network.
 You can control how much data you keep with the `online_delete` and `advisory_delete` fields.

-Online deletion enables purging of `rippled` ledgers from databases without any disruption of service.
+Online deletion enables the purging of `rippled` ledgers from databases without any disruption of service.
 It removes only records that are not part of the current ledgers. ***TODO: what do we mean by "current ledgers"?*** Without online deletion, those databases grow without bounds.
 Freeing disk space requires stopping the process and manually removing database files.
 For more information, see [`[node_db]`: `online_delete`](https://github.com/ripple/rippled/blob/develop/cfg/rippled-example.cfg#L832).

 <!-- {# ***TODO***: Add link to online_delete section, when complete, per https://ripplelabs.atlassian.net/browse/DOC-1313  #} -->

 ### Log Level

-The default `rippled.cfg` file sets the logging verbosity to `warning` in the `[rpc_startup]` stanza.
+The example `rippled-example.cfg` file sets the logging verbosity to `warning` in the `[rpc_startup]` stanza.
 This setting greatly reduces disk space and I/O requirements over more verbose logging.
 However, more verbose logging provides increased visibility for troubleshooting.

 **Caution:** If you omit the `log_level` command from the `[rpc_startup]` stanza, `rippled` writes logs to disk at the `debug` level and outputs `warning` level logs to the console. `debug` level logging requires several more GB of disk space per day than `warning` level, depending on transaction volumes and client activity.